Hall, a 2008 graduate, was the conference offensive player of the year in 2007

 Air Force-SDSU kicks off at 12:30 pm PST on Saturday, Nov.
 10 in San Diego.

-Steve Russ enters his first year at Air Force as the assistant head coach/co-defensive coordinator and secondary coach.
+Steve Russ enters his second year at Air Force as the assistant head coach/co-defensive coordinator and his first season working with the inside linebackers.
+In 2012, he coached the Falcon secondary.

 Russ, a 1995 Air Force Academy graduate and four-year football letterman, returns to the Academy from Wake Forest, where he coached since 2008, most recently as the secondary coach.

-Prior to coaching the secondary last season at Wake Forest, Russ spent his first two seasons working with the tight ends and fullbacks and was the linebackers coach in 2010.
+Prior to coaching the secondary in 2011 at Wake Forest, Russ spent his first two seasons working with the tight ends and fullbacks and was the linebackers coach in 2010.
 He coached at Syracuse for three seasons (2005-07) and spent four seasons as an assistant at Ohio (2001-04).
 Russ began his coaching career at Air Force as a graduate assistant strength coach in 1995.

 While playing at Air Force, Russ earned second team All-WAC honors in 1994 and was selected to play in both the Blue-Gray All-Star game and the East-West Shrine game following his senior season.
 Russ received the Air Force's Brian Bullard Award, which is the program's highest honor, in 1994 and was a seventh round draft pick of the Denver Broncos in the 1995 NFL Draft.
 He is one of just seven players in Air Force history to be drafted in the NFL.